AmanTank187/blogger/README.md

   - Need to create a articles category table with article and category id.
   - Create article category model that belongs to article and category.
   - The article model and Category model will have "has_many article categories" and then "has many ** through article categories".
+  - Edit view when creating article to add categories.
 - new point.